lazy-geek/lazy-geek/README.md

 I Am A Self-Tought Developer And I Love To Contribute To Open-source, I Was Introduced To Computers Through My Intrests in Electronics And How They Work.

-I Try To Play Around And Learn Diffrent Technologies And Languages Whenever I Get A Chance
+I Try To Play Around And Learn Diffrent Technologies And Languages Whenever I Get A Chance.

 My First Programming Language Was Javascript Which I Learned In My Free Time Few Years Ago, Ever Since Then I Have Never Looked Back.